torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 Once the application has been built and tested we prepare the runtime.
 We start from a minimum "distroless" image variant.
 We add an entrypoint to setup the application and also to make sure we don't use the `root` user to run it.
-The entrypoint just run the application provided as an argument, in our case, our application in `debug` or `release` mode, depending of which one you want to run.
+The entrypoint just runs the application provided as an argument, in our case, our application in `debug` or `release` mode, depending of which one you want to run.

 <CodeBlock lang="dockerfile">